cjbreaux/beep-boop/README.md

 ## Known Bugs

 * Will continue to add text after upon repeated submissions. (workaround by hiding submit button from user!)
-* Displays form even if user inputs NaN
+* Displays form even if user inputs NaN (workaround by returning output for if isNaN check)
+* Ignores non-alphabetical characters as long as some numbers are inputted. (feature or bug?)

 ## Support and contact details